 Back pain sufferers need to avoid activities that trigger the pain.
 It would help if you avoid prolonged sitting, sitting hunched over a computer, or lifting & carrying items that weigh more than 5kgs.
 Additionally, avoid any exercises or stretches during the initial phase of back pain.
 Aggressive spine stretching or yoga moves, as shown on many YouTube channels, can worsen disc-related back pain.
 The best and most helpful thing you can do at home is to rest and ice your back.

 Icing reduces inflammation, and once the swelling subsides, the pain will decrease.
 So, get an ice pack, wrap it with a towel and place it at the center of your back.
 Use a timer and ensure not to leave the ice pack on your back for more than 15 minutes.
 You can try icing every two to three hours, each time not exceeding 15 minutes.
 Alternatively, contact CSC fin Kuala Lumpur and get seen by one of our back pain specialists today; we are the premier back pain treatment center in Malaysia.

-Scoliosis is treatable without back surgery, and precision is the most critical issue in scoliosis treatment of back pain patients.
-Back pain patients with scoliosis must avoid twisting and bending therapies, exercises, or stretches as they worsen back pain and scoliosis.
+Scoliosis is treatable without back surgery, and precision is the most critical issue in the scoliosis treatment of back pain patients.
+Back pain patients with scoliosis must avoid twisting and bending therapies, exercise, or stretches as they worsen back pain and scoliosis.